Skip to content

 S. No. Region Purpose

-1 Top Left Tabs Select the exploration mode: Shortest Path or Node Explorer
+1 Top Left Tabs Choose the exploration mode: Shortest Path or Node Explorer

 3 Centre Canvas Display graph results and interactive visualizations